arjunkalburgi/ECE422Project2/README.md

 Notes
 - put files hosted by the server in ./src/serverfiles/...
 - files received by the client will show up in ./src/clientfiles/...
+- Server does not generate or check users.
+- Server does not use a password algorithm or store users.
+- Server automatically authenticates any username or password.
+- It's a free world